AllardL/Milestone-Project-One/readme.md

 ## Testing
 The website is tested on different devices from smartphone to workstation with a 27" screen.
+CSS was tested several times on "different devices" using developer tools in different webbrowsers.
+Using life editing in the webbrowser different settings were tested and improved.

+[Freeformatter.com](https://www.freeformatter.com/html-validator.html) was using for code validation.
+ISO-8859-9 setting was used.

 ## Deployment
 The website is hosted on GitHub pages.
 However once it is completele and agreed on by my collegues it will also be available on http://www.timbim.eu/

 ## Media
-The background was taken from [freeimages](https://freeimages.com/) for the rest the pictures are my own.
+The backgroundimages were taken from [freeimages](https://freeimages.com/) for the rest the pictures are my own.
 Pictures of projects are of the respective clients.
 Snowpark Muscat Oman - [Giebros Technics Projects](http://giebrostechnics.nl/en/home/) - [Unlimited Snow](https://unlimitedsnow.com/)
 Quatuor - [VK Engineering](https://www.vkgroup.be)